joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 abstract the capacity to be a constant equal to the number of human-hours that a team has (8 hours times the number of team members), in a given time period of days (cycle, sprint, etc).
-This is a very simplistic model of team capacity that ignores the in-flows of individual capacity degradation from time-since last vacation, aligned with team purpose, feeling of fulfillment, and many more flows (a topic for a future post).
+This is a very simplistic model of team capacity that ignores the in-flows of individual capacity degradation from time since last vacation, aligned with team purpose, feeling of fulfillment, and many more flows (a topic for a future post).

 When the work assigned to the team exceeds this capacity, one possible intervention is the people manager stepping in to take some of the load.
 Maybe this is how the system is designed to function.
 Or maybe the team is too big for this to happen.
-In _An Elegant Puzzle: Systems of Engineering Management_ , Larson shows from experience that a team any larger than three direct reports will necessitate that the manager must be a People Manager and not a Technical Manager [[2](https://lethain.com/elegant-puzzle/)].
+In _An Elegant Puzzle: Systems of Engineering Management_, Larson shows from experience that a team any larger than three direct reports will necessitate that the manager must be a People Manager and not a Technical Manager [[2](https://lethain.com/elegant-puzzle/)].
 There are roles and responsibilities that a manager must do and once a team is big enough (four or more direct reports), those management duties require more